InfuseAI/primehub-site/docs/quickstart/build-image.md

     ![](assets/qs-img-build.png)

 Alright, we have built our image successfully and gain the url of it.
-Next, go to [[quickstart] add image](add-image) to see how we add the image to be available for users on PrimeHub.
+Go to [[quickstart] add image](add-image) to see how we add the image to be available for users on PrimeHub.

+## Next

+When we add images or assign base images, pulling these images may require secrets to have the permission.
+Next, let's try to add these secrets on Secret Management.